jabpcomplex/jabpcomplex/README.md

 ## About me

-- I’m currently working on research assistant in Conacyt and i'm a student of the master's degree in complexity sciences.
+- I’m student of the master's degree in complexity sciences and geographic data analyst at C5
-- I'm learning web development for fun 💻
+- i'm learning web development for fun 💻
-- Data scientist in proccess ... 📊
+- ever growing data scientist ... 📊
-- I like to share what I learn, i’m creating content on [Instagram](https://www.instagram.com/jabpcomplex/) GNU/Linux and more.
+- i like to share what I learn, i’m creating content on [Instagram](https://www.instagram.com/jabpcomplex/) GNU/Linux and more.

 ## 🔥 Streak stats